NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ```

 ## ★ Configure the GPU Running Environment (optional)
-If you wish to use an NVIDIA GPU on the host machine to run the AE, please follow the instructions below to setup the GPU execution environment:
+If you wish to use an NVIDIA GPU on the host machine (that runns Ubuntu 18.04) to execute the AE, please follow the instructions below to setup the GPU execution environment:

 > - Copy [this bash script](../data/nvidia-container-runtime-script.sh) to the user directory with sudo permission.
 Then run the following command:
 >